 Torifuji

-Torifuji specialises in their Oyakodon, a Japanese cuisine which consists of chicken, egg and rice but it is a light gravy consistency.
-It is extremely tasty and Torifuji has been awarded for having the best Oyakodon in Hyogo prefecture!
-Go and taste Japan in the heart of the capital city, you won’t regret it.
+Torifuji, located in Nihonbashi, specialises in Oyakodon, a Japanese dish consisting of chicken, egg, and rice in a light gravy.
+This dish is extremely tasty, and Torifuji has been awarded for having the best Oyakodon in Hyogo prefecture.
+Experience a taste of Japan in the heart of the capital city—you won’t regret it.

 Find out more about Torifuji here on Google maps.